-Note for Table 3: 1.
-Other than the use of no-clean solder paste qualified by customer.
+Note for Table 3

+1. Other than the use of no-clean solder paste qualified by customer.
 Avoid secondary solder flux, for example, when manually soldering wires close to LUXEON emitter.
-Solder flux should not spit onto the LUXEON emitter surface or leave excessive secondary solder flux residue on the PCB when operating LEDs in an air tight enclosure or poorly ventilated and the product of the transmission of the second enclosure.
+Solder flux should not spit onto the LUXEON emitter surface or leave excessive secondary solder flux residue on the PCB when operating LEDs in an air tight enclosure or poorly ventilated enclosure.